Oh Promise Me

 Oh Promise Me is a song with music by Reginald De Koven and lyrics by Clement Scott.
-The song was written in 1887 and first published in 1889 by G. Schirmer, Inc. as an art song.
-De Koven may have based the melody partly on a song composed by Stanislao Gastaldon, "Musica Proibita".
-In 1890, De Koven wrote his most successful comic opera, Robin Hood.
-After opening night, the contralto playing Alan-a-Dale, Jessie Bartlett Davis, demanded a song to better show off her voice, threatening to walk out of the production.
-De Koven inserted "Oh Promise Me" into the score for her.
+The song was written as an art song in 1887 and first published in 1889 by G. Schirmer, Inc. It is believed that De Koven based the melody of "O Promise Me" partly on "Musica proibita", a popular song by Italian composer Stanislao Gastaldon.
+In 1890, De Koven wrote his most successful comic opera, Robin Hood, and the song "Oh Promise Me" became a hit song through performances by contralto Jessie Bartlett Davis in the role of Alan-a-Dale.